-The Herman H. and Louise M. Smith Library supports all academic programs.
-The library provides access to both print and online versions of books, full text journals and other specialty resources.
-Students can use the facility with its large study areas and public PCs or bring their laptops and work in the comfort of this now wireless environment.
+The Herman H. and Louise M. Smith Library is the main library for the campus and supports all academic programs.
+The Budd Family Campus (Winston Salem) also houses a small library that is supported by Smith Library and is open evenings when classes are in session.
+A librarian staffs the Budd Family Campus library making this a great place to study or request research help.
+Both libraries provide access to both print and online versions of books, full text journals and other specialty resources.

+Students can use the Smith Library facility with its large study areas and public PCs, laptops that can be checked out at the Circulation Desk for in library use or they can bring their own laptops and work in the comfort of this wireless environment.
 Housing many special collections including Furniture, Business and more, Smith strives to present research materials in a facility that has a helpful and knowledgeable staff.
-Any time of the day or evening patrons can also have access to library resources from off-campus including over 50,000 electronic books and 16,000 online magazines and journals.
-For more information please visit us on the web at http://library.highpoint.edu
+Any time of the day or evening patrons can have access to library resources from offcampus, including 50,000 electronic books and 20,000 online magazines and journals.
+Students use their High Point University email username and password for offcampus access to these electronic resources.
+For more information about access, to search for a book or a journal article, visit the web at http://library.highpoint.edu.